 This page contains referral links, not affiliate links, and I have no business relationship with any of the credit card issuers in this page.
 Using these links is completely optional, but it does help support us.
 It is greatly appreciated if you do.
 Unless noted, the non-referral/public offer is the same as what you would get using these referral links.

 This is one of those cards that has the rotating categories.
 For this quarter, this card will earn you 5 points per dollar spent at gas stations, tolls and drugstores.
 The only caveat is that you have to remember to register for each quarter’s bonus – though it only takes about 15 seconds.

 The current sign up bonus for this card is 15,000 points (worth at least $150) after spending only $500 in the first 3 months and has no annual fee.

 Why I Like the Chase Freedom This Quarter

-I can buy gift cards at most grocery stores and essentially get 5 points per dollar everywhere.
-Chase Pay is also very convenient, but isn’t accepted everywhere.
+I can buy gift cards at most drugstores and essentially get 5 points per dollar everywhere.
+Getting 5 points per dollar at gas stations without getting gas cards at a drugstore is also very convenient.

 Chase Sapphire Reserve

 I personally love getting 3 points per dollar on dining and travel.
 It does have a high annual fee at $450.
 With great cost comes with great benefits – not just the earning rate on dining and travel.
 Just to name a few of the benefits: $300 annual travel credit (this is automatic and is per calendar year), Priority Pass lounge membership, Global Entry credit and much more!
 Best of all you can transfer the points (usually at a 1:1 ratio) to over a dozen airline and hotel programs.